 Any steam shower enclosure is required to be steam ready, which means your shower enclosure should be sealed and adapted correctly for steam use.
 Any qualified plumber or contractor should know the basic steps ensuring a steam ready enclosure.

 Not mandatory.
-However, it is recommended to use a water softener in your home to generally prolong, and protect your water fittings and appliances.
+However, it is highly recommended to use a water softener in your home to generally prolong, and protect your water fittings and appliances.
 Soft water is also known to have general benefits for your skin, hair etc.

-How big is the actual unit?
+How big is the unit?

 What size shower will work with Serene Steam?